 Open the Azure portal and go to the resource groups you want to use or to the subscriptions.
-In each resource group, click “Access control (IAM)” -> select “Add” -> Add role assignment.
-Select “contributor” (“owner” for resource groups you want to use for the Spring Release to allow adding users and groups) and search in “select” for your service principal name.
-Click the principal and save the settings.
+In each resource group/subscription, click “Access control (IAM)” -> select “Add” -> Add role assignment.
+Select “owner” and search in “Select” for your service principal name.
+Click on the principal and save the settings.